AIA Iowa Office

 Services provided on this project:

 This office remodel provides a highly visible first floor space in a downtown office building with extensive day-lighting and greater public visibility for the AIA Iowa, its programs and the architecture profession it serves.
-Since the AIA Iowa needed the space to function as a work space and as a hub for meetings, social events and educational/promotional events, the design team created a flexible, translucent and spacious environment.
+AIA Iowa needed the space to function as a work space and as a hub for meetings, social events and educational/promotional events, so the design team created a flexible, translucent and spacious environment.
 A web-based kiosk was installed for members and the public alike to learn more about the design process.

 The mechanical and electrical design was restricted to using the building’s central electrical distribution and mechanical systems.
 A variable volume air handling by-pass system was used to provide temperature control to handle the range of occupancy from a staff of 5-7 individuals to a board meeting hosting 25 and up to a reception with 100 attendees.
 RDG also documented the integrated design process for the facility and produced a video that is used by AIA Iowa to promote how they incorporate and benefit sustainable design practices in their new offices.